ozgun-ozdemir/ozgun-ozdemir/README.md

 # 💫 About Me

-I’m a recently graduated Software Developer with a focus on Python.
-I’m currently exploring Artificial Intelligence and Machine Learning to understand how these technologies can solve real-world problems.
+I'm a Software Developer with a strong foundation in problem-solving and a keen interest in continuous learning.
+I'm always excited to dive into new technologies and tools to improve my software skills.

 <!-- ## Hi there, I'm Özgün 👋